 Northstead Community Primary School works in partnership with the Local Authority and abides by their Admission Policy.
 Pupils with disabilities are included in the school on the full advice and information given by parents and involved outside agencies.
-In school a child with any special needs is monitored and supported by Special Needs Staff as outlined in our Child Protection Policy, and our Whole School Inclusion Policy.
+In school a child with any special needs is monitored and supported by Special Needs Staff as outlined in our SEND Policy.